 Steel cut oats take up to 20 minutes to cook on the stove.
 With the Instant Pot, you cut that time in half.
 You also have the freedom to walk away and do whatever you need around the house.
 No need to babysit a pot on the stove!

 This recipe is perfect for make-ahead breakfast or meal prep.
 You can throw all of your items in the Instant Pot overnight and let it sit in the fridge and then turn on the pressure cooker in the morning.

-Can You Reheat Steel Cut Oats?
+How to Reheat Steel Cut Oats

+Do steel cut oats reheat well?
 Yes.
 I like to meal prep the oats and store them in Tupperware.
 I use the microwave to reheat.

 You may also enjoy these Healthy Instant Pot Steel Cut Oats recipes from Shape Magazine.